Ferris Wheel (1893): Operation

 The Ferris Wheel first opened to the public as the centerpiece of the World's Columbian Exposition at Midway Plaisance in Chicago on June 21, 1893, and continued to operate there until after the exposition ended in October 1893.

+Almost 1.5 million paid to ride on the wheel, generating a profit of $395,000.

 After the Columbian Exposition

 The wheel itself closed in April 1894 and was then dismantled and stored until the following year, when it was rebuilt in the Lincoln Park, Chicago, neighborhood.
 The amusement park was located at 2619 to 2665 N. Clark, which is now the location of a McDonald's and a high-rise residential building.
 The original plan was to include a beer garden and vaudeville show, but the liquor license was not granted.
 William D. Boyce, then a local resident, filed a Circuit Court action against the owners of the wheel to have it removed, but without success.

-In 1896, the Lumiere Brothers, inventors of cinema, shot film (catalogue number 338) of the intersection of Wrightwood and Clark which included the Ferris wheel.
+In 1896, Alexandre Promio created a short film for the Lumière Brothers (catalogue number 338) at the intersection of Wrightwood and Clark that included the Ferris Wheel.
 It is one of the first films of Chicago.